maxle5/maxle5/README.md

 - 👋 Hi, I’m @maxle5
-- 👀 I’m interested in .NET, Vue.js, Docker, and more
+- 👀 I enjoy building things in .NET, Vue.js, Docker, and more
-- 🌱 I’m currently learning CI/CD in Azure Pipelines
+- 🌱 I’m currently learning rust for some side-projects!

 <!---
 maxle5/maxle5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.